doj/ep_codingdojo/README.md

 This example compile command works around this by replaceing 2 or more space characters at the start of the line with a single tab character.
 This allows to edit a Makefile in Etherpad and have it compile.

+Alternatively you can install the ep_special_characters plugin, which allows to insert any unicode character into the pad.
+However the first 32 control characters are shown with a blank square.
+To insert the tab character, select the 9th square.

 ```
 all: Hello World